caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `default_bind`
 The default bind address(es) and the HTTP protocol(s) to serve with them for all sites, if the [`bind` directive](/docs/caddyfile/directives/bind) is not used in the site.
+If multiple `default_bind` directives are present, each will be applied to servers with no `bind` directive sequentially.
 Default: empty, which binds to all interfaces, and serves the default protocols (h1+h2+h3) on them.

 <aside class="tip">